-With Google’s remarketing lists, you can target users based on actions they made on your website, such as visiting certain pages, filling out a contact form on your site, browsing your site for certain length of time, etc. With YouTube users, you can target audiences that have watched your videos, and with App users, you can target people who’ve downloaded your apps.
+With Google’s remarketing lists, you target users based on actions they made on your website, such as visiting certain pages, filling out a contact form on your site, browsing your site for certain length of time, etc. With YouTube users, you can target audiences that have watched your videos.
+And with App users, you can target people who’ve downloaded your apps.

-Targeting audiences based on these types of behaviors can help you ensure you target them with the right marketing message to match their point in the sales funnel.
+Targeting audiences based on behaviors helps ensure you use the right marketing message to match their point in the sales funnel.
 Say, for example, you’re targeting users that have already filled out a contact form on your site but haven’t converted into paying customers yet.
 Your PPC ad could then focus on setting your business apart from the competition (middle-of-the-funnel) instead of illustrating what your product is about (top-of-the-funnel).

-In-market audiences is a targeting feature that allows you to reach potential customers while they’re actively browsing content related to your product/services.
+In-market audiences is a targeting feature reaches potential customers while they’re actively browsing content related to your product/services.
 It’s incredibly valuable to reach people who are actively browsing, researching or comparing different products online.
 Most people turn to search engines to get quick information so they can make purchase decisions.
-Targeting audiences after they’ve gone through this critical search phase can often lead to your ads reaching them after they’ve already bought.
+Targeting audiences after they’ve gone through this critical search phase often leads to your ads reaching them after they’ve already bought.

 Using in-market audiences is also particularly valuable because they rely on third-party data to categorize prospects into interest groups.
 There’s a variety of options to choose from, so you can usually find an audience group that perfectly matches your audience.
 Some of the available in-market audiences include:

 - Business Services